ubinux/dnf-plugin-tui/README.md

 Enter SRPM repo directory (default: /home/test/dnf/srpm_repo):
 You are about to set SRPM repo directory to "/home/test/dnf/srpm_repo".
 Are you sure[Y/n]?
 ```
-Read the SRPM repodata form the directory.
+Read the SRPM repodata from the directory.

 ```
 =================================================================